cryostatio/cryostat-legacy/docs/HTTP_API.md

     plugin failed a `callback` check and was pruned.
 The plugin has no need to deregister itself in this case.

+### Events and Event Templates

+* #### `TargetTemplateGetHandler`

+    ###### synopsis
+    Returns an event template from a target JVM, using a previously-generated JWT for authz rather than the Authorization header.

+    ###### request
+    `GET /api/v2.1/targets/:targetId/templates/:templateName/type/:templateType?token=:jwt`

+    `targetId` - The location of the target JVM to connect to, in the form of a `service:rmi:jmx://` JMX Service URL, or `hostname:port`.
+    Should use percent-encoding.

+    `templateName` - The name of the template to get.

+    `templateType` - The type of the template to get.

+    `jwt` - The JSON Web Token providing authorization for this request.
+See `AuthTokenPostHandler`.

+    ###### response
+    `200` - The body is the requested event template, as an XML document.

+    `401` - Token authentication failed.
+The body is an error message.

+    `404` - The target or the template or the template type could not be found.
+    The body is an error message.

+    `427` - JMX authentication failed.
+The body is an error message.
+    There will be an `X-JMX-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

+    `502` - JMX connection failed.
+This is generally because the target application has SSL enabled over JMX, but Cryostat does not trust the certificate.

+    ###### example
+    ```
+    $ curl https://localhost:8181/api/v2.1/targets/service%3Ajmx%3Armi%3A%2F%2F%2Fjndi%2Frmi%3A%2F%2Fcryostat%3A9094%2Fjmxrmi/templates/Continuous/type/TARGET?token=(trimmed) --output Continuous.jfc
+      % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current
+                                     Dload  Upload   Total   Spent    Left  Speed
+    100 30133  100 30133    0     0   239k      0 --:--:-- --:--:-- --:--:--  239k
+    ```

 ### Recordings in Target JVMs

 * #### `TargetEventsGetHandler`